ewang2002/ClassNotes/README.md

 - there are numerous typos in my notes.
 - notation may be messy or inconsistent.
 - notes may be low-quality or otherwise inconsistent in quality.

+Note that my notes are heavily based on either the instructor's notes or notes from a textbook, and are revised for my own learning. **These notes are not endorsed by any instructor or any other third-party.**

+## License
+All files under the `CompletedClasses` and `PendingCLasses` folders, including notes and assets, are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

+All other files that do not fall under the two folders mentioned above, including scripts, are licensed under the MIT license.